Frizington: Administrative history

 Frizington was historically one of three townships within the ancient parish of Arlecdon in the historic county of Cumberland; the other two townships were Whillimoor and Arlecdon.

 In 1882, a local government district called Arlecdon and Frizington was created, covering those two townships.
 The Arlecdon and Frizington district was enlarged in 1894 to take in the Whillimoor township, after which the Arlecdon and Frizington district covered the whole parish of Arlecdon.
 Later that year, local government districts were reconstituted as urban districts under the Local Government Act 1894.

 Arlecdon and Frizington Urban District was abolished in 1934.
 The parish of Arlecdon it had covered was renamed Arlecdon and Frizington, given a parish council, and reclassified as a rural parish within the Ennerdale Rural District.
 Ennerdale Rural District was abolished in 1974, becoming part of the Borough of Copeland in the new county of Cumbria.
 Copeland was in turn abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.

 Notable people

 Stephen Holgate, a professional rugby league player with a number of clubs, came from Frizington.

 June 2010 shootings

 On 2 June 2010, Frizington was the scene of the second murder in the killing spree known as the Cumbria shootings, when Derrick Bird shot his family solicitor, Kevin Commons.

+Transport

+The village has one bus route operated by Stagecoach.
+Service 30 to either Whitehaven then Workington or to Thornhill via Egremont.
+The nearest railway station is Whitehaven.